rhildred/SimpleDjangoTestExamples/README.md

 Your tax on 165000.0 is 36166.479999999996
 ```

+* Note: make sure that you have a test for non-numeric input

 #### 2. Volume of a cylinder

 Write a program to calculate the volume of a cylinder.
 The user enters in the diameter of the end of the circle, and the height in meters: